 Because of the different perks offered, these accounts tend to have the highest initial deposit and minimum balance requirements.
 However, some financial institutions may be willing to waive the opening deposit requirements.
 Even though you can write checks from the account, you’re still only permitted to make six withdrawals or transfers per month.

-Someone who would rather pay off their emergency bills with a check or debit card than a credit card would likely benefit from a money market account.
-Additionally, someone who’s flush with cash can leave their money sitting for the longer term until it’s needed for an emergency.
+A money market account is the best savings account for someone who would rather pay off their emergency bills with a check or debit card than a credit card.
+Additionally, someone flush with cash can leave their money sitting for the longer term until it’s needed for an emergency.
 It could also be useful for those looking to safely secure funds while meeting significant savings goals, such as having enough cash on hand for a down payment.

 If you don’t need immediate access to your money, CDs may be appealing.
-They have pre-defined terms.
-You’re guaranteed a savings rate for your CD term, but you can’t touch your money during that time.
+They have pre-defined terms, and you’re guaranteed a savings rate for your CD term, but you can’t touch your money during that time.
 If you do, you’re subject to early withdrawal penalties.

 You know exactly how much you’ll earn in interest, as you’re guaranteed a rate for the CD term.
-Technically, the APY on other savings accounts is tied to the Fed Fund Rate.
+Technically, the APY on other savings accounts is tied to the fed funds rate.
 This means that it can fluctuate slightly.
 A CD locks you into a rate.

-A CD might work for someone with a significant financial event on the horizon who needs to park their cash short-term.
+A CD might work for someone with a significant financial event on the horizon who needs to park their cash for the short term.
 Examples would include down payments for a home or a car.
-These aren’t useful to keep emergency funds since you won't have immediate access to your money.
+These aren’t useful for keeping emergency funds since you won't have immediate access to your money.

 Specialty savings accounts can be great options for long-term goals.
 Many of these act as investment accounts rather than traditional savings deposit accounts.
 Examples include health savings accounts (HSAs), 529s, custodial accounts and individual retirement accounts (IRAs).